 I know what you’re thinking.
 For sometime now you’ve been wondering what exactly Mr. and Mrs. jlcollinsnh have in common with Bill and Melinda Gates.
 Here it is: We both have Charitable Foundations

 Now you’re thinking, “I knew it! jlcollinsnh is a billionaire!”
 In this you’d be, sadly I must say, mistaken.
 More monk than minister, I’m afraid.

 We talk a lot on this blog about investing and building your own F-you Money stash.
 Very little time is spent on, well, spending it.
 Since we personally don’t much care for owning things we’ve not much to say.
 We like travel.
 We do spend on that.
-Sending our daughter to college is money well spent, as she is so thoroughly embracing the experience.
+Sending our daughter to college was money well spent, as she so thoroughly embraced the experience.

 But the money we’ve spent that has provided us with the most pure pleasure is that we’ve been privileged to give away.

 In fact, I can specifically pinpoint the $1200 that has given us the most satisfaction return of all.
 I hesitate telling this story as it will be easy to read it as bragging when it’s only meant to illustrate.
 Hope you take it in that spirit.